 The second adaptation is increase in muscle mass.
 Each of the muscle cells use will slowly increase in size when they are stressed.
 This is because the stress damages them slightly and they will react to this by growing larger and storing more energy in the form of glycogen to protect them from future stress.

 Many people have this misconception that strength training requires immense amounts of hard strenuous work to be effective.
-They have likely seen some strong young guy doing intense workouts in the gym or maybe a documentary of bodybuilders of professional weight lifters training.
+They have likely seen some strong young guy doing intense workouts in the gym.
+Or maybe a documentary of bodybuilders or professional weight lifters training.

 There is actually a large gap between doing just enough work to stress a muscle enough to cause adaptation and overexertion.
 In strength training more is definitely not better, especially for seniors.